TriggSumms/ReactNativevsRedux-Coursework/README.md

 # ReactNativeReduxCasts
-> The Complete React Native + Hooks Course [2020 Edition]

 > ## Companion Repo for [The Complete React Native and Redux Course](https://www.udemy.com/the-complete-react-native-and-redux-course)
- * Taught via Stephen Grider
+ * Taught via Stephen Grider, the course dives into Reddux vs ReactNative projects (*helps establish knowledge of older versions of ReactNative in the field)